TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Experiments

 \textbf{ANTIQA excels at best-of-$K$ selection.} To test whether a method can identify the best sample among multiple generations of the \emph{same} prompt and generator, we evaluate ranking performance on each group of $K{=}5$ images from the TIQA-Images dataset.
 Each group of images corresponds to one (prompt, generator) pair and contains $K{=}5$ images.
 For every group, we compute the correlation between predicted quality scores and MOS across the $K$ samples, and then average over all $S{=}300$ groups.
 We report results for both TQ-MOS and OQ-MOS, which is especially challenging in this text-heavy regime because small within-group differences must be detected across only $K{=}5$ samples.

 Table~\ref{tab:ranking} shows that ANTIQA achieves the strongest within-group agreement with human rankings for both TQ-MOS (PLCC/SROCC: 0.419/0.382) and OQ-MOS (0.388/0.340).
 In contrast, generic NR-IQA (e.g., TOPIQ) correlates better with OQ than TQ, consistent with IQA emphasizing global naturalness and artifacts rather than text legibility.
 OCR confidence (PaddleOCR) is competitive for text ranking (0.415/0.364) but transfers poorly to overall quality (0.171/0.165), indicating that recognizing text is not sufficient to capture visual preference.
 VLM-based scorers underperform on both criteria, suggesting limited calibration for fine-grained, within-prompt comparisons.
+ResNet50 and ViT baselines provide only moderate within-group ranking accuracy, and finetuning generic IQA models substantially improves text-quality ranking relative to their off-the-shelf versions, but ANTIQA still achieves the strongest within-group correlations.
+Notably, the comparison between Tables \ref{tab:main_results} and \ref{tab:ranking} shows that strong global correlation does not automatically translate into strong best-of-5 ranking: the generic backbones look competitive on average, but are much weaker when asked to distinguish subtle seed-level differences under a fixed prompt and generator.

 \textbf{Best-of-$K$ selection improves human MOS.} Correlation captures ranking consistency, but in practice, we aim to select the best sample based on quality.
 For each (prompt, generator) group, we choose the image with the highest predicted quality score produced by a given method and report its average MOS: